By PPCexpo Content Team

 Radar Chart Visualization:

-Google Sheets is among the popular go-to data visualization tools for professionals and business owners.
+Google Sheets is among the popular go-to data visualization tools for professionals, business owners, and those exploring business research methods.

 However, it lacks ready-to-use charts for EDA methodology in its library.
 In other words, you have to invest extra time and energy to edit charts to align with your data story.